 With arrival of the GDPR, here’s what will change by May 25, 2018:

 - Our terms of service will no longer allow the collection of private or sensitive data on EU citizens without a signed Data Processing Agreement (DPA) that complies with GDPR requirements.

-- We will have a standard DPA that we are willing to sign, but only for our premium and enterprise subscribers.
-This means that our free or lower-cost subscription plans won’t offer a GDPR-compliant option for collection of private or sensitive data on EU citizens.
+- We will have a standard DPA that we are willing to sign, but only for subscribers on our paid plan.
+This means that our free community subscription plan won’t offer a GDPR-compliant option for collection of private or sensitive data on EU citizens.
 (This could change, and we’re trying to keep compliance-related overhead to a minimum.
-But it just may not be possible to cover the necessary overhead for our lower-cost plans.)
+But it just may not be possible to cover the necessary overhead for the community plan.)

 - We will require that all subscriptions covered by a DPA be hosted on our EU infrastructure.